knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 ✅  Run the program.

 While the program kind of does what we want, the user experience is quite horrible.
 Let's improve that.

+An example of this implementation to this point can be found here: [7_temp_convert_button_noisy.rs](https://github.com/knurling-rs/knurling-sessions-20q4/blob/main/src/bin/7_temp_convert_button_noisy.rs).

 A first step is to define the behaviour we want to see a bit more detailed.
 Let's look at three components.